 Harrison is a decidedly white-collar village, with fully 90.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Harrison is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Harrison who work in management occupations (16.12%), sales jobs (12.99%), and office and administrative support (12.25%).

 Of important note, Harrison is also a village of artists.
 Harrison has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrison’s character.

-In addition, Harrison is a college town.
-There are a lot of students in Harrison attending college, and as a result Harrison provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Harrison is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Harrison enrolled in college, Harrison has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Harrison, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the village.